dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh/triangulate.rst

    :Fixed Alternate:
       Split the quads on their 2nd and 4th vertices.
    :Shortest Diagonal:
+      Split the quads along their shortest diagonal.
+   :Longest Diagonal:
-      Split the quads based on the diagonal distance between their vertices.
+      Split the quads along their longest diagonal.
+This is the preferred mode for cloth simulations.

 N-gon Method
    :Beauty: